 We now consider the predicted wind properties in the hard spectral state.
-The yellow line in Fig. 9a shows the observed SED after the switch to the hard state.
+The yellow line in Fig. 9(a) shows the observed SED after the switch to the hard state.
 This has a much higher Compton temperature than the soft state (black), and the thermal equilibrium curve is now closer to the classic S curve of B83.
-The luminosity is fairly low, but the high Compton temperature means that the thermal wind can be launched from closer to the black hole than in the soft state, so it can be more highly ionised (see D18).
-However, the key new aspect in this work is the realisation that the inner attenuation zone also responds to the changing SED.
-The higher Compton temperature means that this has higher scale height, so it now casts a deep shadow over the entire outer disc, with $R{is} = 11R{out}$ .
-This completely suppresses the thermal wind unless the hard X-ray source has scale height which is larger than the inner attenuation zone $H{\rm c} \sim 20R{\rm g}$ .
-The response of the wind to the changing SED is not then simply due to the wind being launched from closer in, and being more highly ionised, as suggested by D18.
+The luminosity is fairly low, but the high Compton temperature means that the thermal wind can be launched from closer to the black hole than in the soft state, so it can be more highly ionized (see D18).
+However, the key new aspect in this work is the realization that the inner attenuation zone also responds to the changing SED.
+The higher Compton temperature means that this has higher scale height, so it now casts a deep shadow over the entire outer disc, with $R{\rm is} =$ $11R{\rm out}$.
+This completely suppresses the thermal wind unless the hard X-ray source has scale height that is larger than the inner attenuation zone $H_c \sim 20R_g$.
+The response of the wind to the changing SED is not then simply due to the wind being launched from closer in, and being more highly ionized, as suggested by D18.
 Instead, here there is no thermal wind since the outer disc is not irradiated.
 The inner attenuation zone responds to the changing SED, increasing in scale height and hence increasing the shadow cast over the disc.